psychemedia/middle-english-romances/havelock-the-dane.md

 And al to-brised, bac and the:
 Quoth Ubbe, " Bernard, hwat is the?
 Hwo haues the thus ille maked.
-Thus to-riuen, and al mad naked ?"
+Thus to-riuen, and al mad naked?"
 " ^ T"  ouerd, merci," quot he sone,
 X_^ To nicht al so ros the mone
 Comen her mo than sixti theues,